 The minimum integration time at which all data can be written to tape is a function of the total number of channels of data produced by the correlator.
-This minimum time varies from 1 2/3 seconds for the continuum mode to 20 seconds for 512 channel spectral line modes.
-Note that in order to ensure the complete removal of correlator offsets, averaging times should be an integer multiple of the Walsh function period of 3 1/3 seconds.
+This minimum time varies from $1\frac{2}{3}$ seconds for the continuum mode to 20 seconds for 512 channel spectral line modes.
+Note that in order to ensure the complete removal of correlator offsets, averaging times should be an integer multiple of $3\frac{1}{3}$ seconds (which is the period of the Walsh functions that are used to negate cross-coupling between antenna signal lines).

-Averaging times less than those listed above can be selected, but only at the cost of removing antennas from the array.
-For the spectral line modes, the approximate relation is that the minimum integration time in seconds equals the total number of baselines plus antennas (= N(N+1)/2) multiplied by the total number of correlated channels (less than or equal to 512) divided by 10,000.
+Averaging times shorter than those listed above can be selected, but only at the cost of removing antennas from the array.
+For the spectral line modes, the approximate relation is that the minimum integration time in seconds equals the total number of baselines plus antennas (= N(N + 1)/2) multiplied by the total number of correlated channels (less than or equal to 512) divided by 10,000.
 A convenient table can be found on the web by going to the NRAO home page, and following the link to the VLA.
 In continuum mode, integration times as short as 0.4 seconds are available, but are appropriate only for solar observing.
 Contact Ken Sowinski for details on their use.